Conservation and restoration of insect specimens: Collection

 Insect collecting can be done in many different ways depending on the kind of insects being collected and from which habitats.
-Both hobbyists and professional entomologist have found particular ways to collect with minimal damage to their specimens.
+Both hobbyists and professional entomologists have found particular ways to collect with minimal damage to their specimens.
 Following established techniques helps begin the conservation of insect specimens from the beginning by eliminating as much potential damage as possible.
 It must be done delicately to ensure that neither the collector nor the live insect itself will cause harm to the distinctive features such as wings, legs and antennae that give purpose to the collection.
 Special collection nets, traps and techniques must be utilized in consideration of how easily breakage can happen.
 A kill jar is often used to immediately immobilize the insect before it can damage itself.

 Preparation

-The way an insect specimen is prepared is often the first step in their conservation.
+The way an insect specimen is prepared is often the first step in its conservation.
 They have to be carefully prepared with the appropriate methods depending on their size, anatomy, and potentially delicate features to ensure they will not break before they begin their role as a specimen available for study, research and display.
 Some specimens must be prepared using a dry method and others with liquid to preserve.
 The choice made will preserve key features necessary for identification and represent the insect's living form as closely as possible.

 Pinning

 The process of pinning insect specimens is a dry method to preserve and display collections and requires special entomological equipment to accomplish effectively.
 It is used primarily for hard-bodied, medium to large specimens and is beneficial for easier study and color preservation.
 Flies and butterflies, though they are partially soft-bodied, are also best preserved through pinning because when preserved in fluid their hairs and/or scales will either clot or fall off.
-Some smaller specimens may still be pinned use minuten pins, which are much thinner, to avoid breakage.
-Insects are pinned on foam block or specialized pinning blocks that provide support for the limbs while drying and may be moved to another specialized, protected display case after they have dried completely, at which point they will be more brittle.
+Some smaller specimens may still be pinned using minuten pins, which are much thinner, to avoid breakage.
+Insects are pinned on a foam block or specialized pinning blocks that provide support for the limbs while drying and may be moved to another specialized, protected display case after they have dried completely, at which point they will be more brittle.
 The pin is most often driven through the thorax of the insect just to the right of the mid-line to preserve the appearance of at least one side should any damage occur from pinning.
 The exception is butterflies, dragonflies and damselflies, which are pinned through the middle of the thorax.
 Enough of the pin must be left both above and below the specimen to allow for labeling below and handling.